 The sibling rivalry solutions we weren’t ready for.

 One night, I posted in a Facebook parenting group.
-The post was written completely in vain.
-In all honesty, I was hoping people would see the post and commiserate with me.
+Admittedly, the post was written in vain.
 I had hoped other parents would see my post and just simply say, “It’s brutal for us too.”
 Instead, there were several insightful tips.